Quantum Cosmology: Wheeler--DeWitt equation

 \section{Wheeler--DeWitt equation}

 \lb{WDW} In homogeneous cosmologies, the diffeomorphism constraint is satisfied trivially.
-What remains is the Wheeler--DeWitt equation, which is at the heart of any canonical approach to quantum cosmology, independent of the choice of representation.\footnote{In loop quantum cosmology it takes the form of a difference equation.} It is the analogue of the (functional) Schr\"odinger equation in quantum field theory.\footnote{Rumour has it that DeWitt tried to establish the name `Einstein--Schr\"odinger equation' for this equation.
-However, these efforts were to no avail \cite{rovelli,DeWitt}.}
+What remains is the Wheeler--DeWitt equation, which is at the heart of any canonical approach to quantum cosmology, independent of the choice of representation.\footnote{In loop quantum cosmology it takes the form of a difference equation.} It is the analogue of the (functional) Schr\"odinger equation in quantum field theory.